handley-lab/anesthetic/README.rst

     samples.tex['omegab'] = '\Omega_b'             # Label omegab

     samples.plot_1d('omegab')                         # Simple 1D plot

+3. Many KDE plotting tools have conventions that don't play well with uniformly distributed parameters, which is a pain if you are trying to plot priors along with your posteriors.
+This tool has a sensible mechanism, by defining the contours by the amount of iso-probability mass they contain, but colouring the fill in relation to the probability density of the contour.

 This triangle plotting tool was designed primarily for use with nested sampling, although it can be used for normal MCMC chains.